osioalberto/PowerEnJoy/DD/algorithms.md

     1. **Insert the *current polygon* inside *sequence***

-**computeSimpleIntersection**(*sequence*: Path[], *simple*: Path[]) This algorithm computes the intersection polygons and updates the two sequence inserting theese intermediate polygons
+**computeSimpleIntersection**(*sequence*: Path[], *simple*: Path[])

+This algorithm computes the intersection polygons and updates the two sequence inserting these intermediate polygons

 1. Iterate over *simple*, at each time:
 2. Let *currentSimple* be the *current polygon*
     1. Iterate over *sequence*, at each time: